“Would I rather be feared or loved? Easy. Both.

 “I admire the tenacity and guts of the founders we work with.
 They possess a level of relentlessness that inspires me to push harder for them.
 I consider it my personal mission to help them reach their goals.
 I absolutely love investing, but my favorite part of this job, by far, is the people I get to work with.
 I strive to have a personal relationship with every founder and every management team I meet.”

-Sean received a Bachelor of Business Administration from Notre Dame in 1999 and an MBA from Harvard Business School in 2006.
+Sean received a Bachelor of Business Administration degree from the University of Notre Dame and an MBA from Harvard Business School

 Fun Facts About Sean: